Side Effects of Clonidine Abuse

 Whether you’re struggling with clonidine abuse or combining this medication with other substances of abuse, you must seek help from medical professionals.
 If you require clonidine for an underlying health condition and are no longer taking it as prescribed, your initial symptoms could worsen.
 Adverse effects may be enhanced, including symptoms of clonidine withdrawal.

 If you’re taking higher doses of clonidine than prescribed or are dangerously combining this medication with other prescription drugs, you will benefit from the offerings of a professional treatment center.
-Zinnia Healing has facilities nationwide, providing individuals with the treatment options needed to ensure healthy, drug-free futures.
+Zinnia Health has facilities nationwide, providing individuals with the treatment options needed to ensure healthy, drug-free futures.

 You don’t need to live in the shadows of your drug addiction.
 Help is available, regardless of what substances you’re taking or your current mental health status.
-Zinnia Healing is a leader in health and healing, paving the way for those who require professional, evidence-based support.
+Zinnia Health is a leader in health and healing, paving the way for those who require professional, evidence-based support.
 Learn more about our approach to substance use and our focus on holistic treatment.